LasseWolter/honours-project-21-22/log.md

     - so we need more silence data for training?

 - when trying to overfit one meeting it needed 4000 batches until the recall started to rise

   - the quota was 27 laughter segments (1s) in 2211
     - quota of: ~1.22%

+- 100.000 steps means 100.000 batches!

+  - that means it's very likely that I need to train for longer
+    - another 10epochs per experiments seems sensible

+- created old_feats to not copy over all feats all the time

+  - need to move over feats that I want to use to the correct `feats` folder

+- had a bug in the train_laugh_job.sh script which copied over the whole speech data for no reason...

+- run dev-eval on specific node
+  `sbatch --array=1-25%10 -w landonia09 cluster_scripts/eval_laugh_job_dev.sh cluster_scripts/eval_dev_exp.txt`

+- looking at the newly done inital evaluation the recall for very low thresholds is still increadibly low.

+  - threshold:0/min-len:0 has a recall of only 36 percent?!

+- are there possibly lots of audio channels that haven't been evaluated during the new eval?

+- created features for 1-to-200 but not training because it has 1.6M samples in train_df